-I am still confused I got it but I still need I am more practice I am ready to go Go tolook for another interactive website for practice. -
+I am still confused I got it but I still need more practice I am ready to go Go back to the previous activities, watch and/or read the article again.
+Go tolook for another interactive website for practice.
+You may now take the Mastery Quiz